 In writing to the merchant, state that you require a response by a specific but reasonable date.
 If you do not, then an uncooperative merchant can drag it out until the deadline for applying for a chargeback has passed.
 Once that happens, there is nothing further that can be done.

 If the merchant does not respond by the deadline you set, or, worse yet, the merchant refuses to reimburse you, contact MyChargeBack for a free, no-obligation consultation.
 We will evaluate your case and let you know what your best options are.
-If we believe your case is simple enough to submit a chargeback request directly to your bank, we’ll tell you.
+If we believe your case is simple enough for you to submit a chargeback request directly to your bank, we’ll tell you.
 If we believe that you do not have the necessary documentation to raise a dispute, we’ll tell you.
 And if we believe that your case meets all the criteria for a chargeback but will be difficult for you to win without our assistance, we’ll tell you.
 The choice of how to proceed is yours.

 Why would you need MyChargeBack’s assistance?
 For several reasons:

-MyChargeBack has the professional expertise and international experience to accompany you throughout the fund recovery process and maximize your chances of recovering your funds.
+The MyChargeBack Group has the professional expertise and international experience to accompany you throughout the fund recovery process and maximize your chances of recovering your funds.
 Our professional staff has dozens of collective years of experience in banking, finance and regulatory institutions.
 And our extensive track record speaks for itself.
 We have retrieved millions of dollars for our clients by working alongside over 800 banks in more than 100 countries worldwide.